 Easily track, report and manage methane emissions using...

-Methane Advisor is an innovate web-based service that is designed to assist the upstream oil
+Methane Advisor is an innovative web-based service that is designed to assist the

-gas sector develop their methane inventory, estimate and manage methane emissions, and
+upstream oil & gas sector develop their methane inventory, estimate and manage

-Methane Emissions Advisor brings together the benefits of a modern user interfase with
+Methane Emissions Advisor brings together the benefits of a modern user interface